Kushal997-das/Project-Guidance/Artificial Intelligence/Basic/Groq Dev/README.md

 5. Push to the branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Thanks to the Groq team for their powerful API